 With over $116 million in funding from a list of technological leaders , 21 Inc. has remained a well-funded mystery startup to date.
 Until this week, the actual business plan of the company has remained a secret.
 21 Inc. has just recently revealed plans for an embedded bitcoin mining solution using a chip they call the ‘BitShare’.

 The BitShare will operate as an embeddable chip into an internet connected device or “integrated into an existing chipset as a block of IP to generate a continuous stream of digital currency for use in a wide variety of applications”.
-The firm posits that they are mostly targeting new industrial uses that digital currency enables including:

 Anyone can already purchase a miner, and simply promoting bitcoin mining to the point where every household runs their own miner isn’t a feasible goal.
 Rather, 21 Inc. seeks to incorporate ASIC mining chips into a variety of internet of things electronics, including frequently used appliances and handheld devices.
 Although many of the details remain hidden, the potential for a scalable bitcoin-mining chip is formidable.
 The only question which remains is how scalable is distributed device mining and how cost-effective can 21 Inc. be?